alicenet/hello-world/docs/ui-in-depth/store-data.md

 Depending on how many *epochs* a piece of data is stored for will effect the *fees* associated with storing it.

-The raw data for a *Data Store* will only persist for as long it is paid for, however the proof of it's existence will be permenent.
+The raw data for a *Data Store* will only persist for as long it is paid for, however the proof of it's existence will be permanent.

 ### How it works